 “Rencontres” then continues in Japan, a country whose culture and savoir-faire have always greatly influenced the artist.
 Her artistic practice revolves around the fundamentals of wabi-sabi: the beauty of imperfect, impermanent and incomplete things, the beauty of simple and humble things.
 Tiffany also finds meaning in another aspect of wabi-sabi: traditional craftsmanship.
 This practice embodies the cultural strength and know-how of her two countries of origin, France and Japan.
 This admiration, strengthened by the artist’s background as a stylist, reflects in her choice of mediums, textures and colours.
 All these influences and her passion for architecture and the Bauhaus lead her to connect aesthetics with the useful, and design with freedom.
 Tiffany has always imagined her drawings coming out of the canvas and landing on other surfaces.
 Khadi fabric, mirror, plexiglass, sculpture, vase, carpet… Each surface, each texture, turns into a new field of experimentation that sparks her creativity and pushes her towards new techniques.

-Léna Mahfouf, the young woman who is inspiring an entire generation in France, who is the number one bookselling author in France and who embodies positive values such as self-confidence and self-esteem, likes to trust us to make her home more inspiring.
+Léna Mahfouf, the young woman who is inspiring an entire generation in France, who is the number one bookselling author in France and who embodies positive values such as self-confidence and self-esteem, likes to trust us to make her home more inspiring with the work of our artist Tiffany Bouelle.
 At MTArt we are proud to see this new generation of women support our artists.